quicwg/base-drafts/draft-ietf-quic-tls.md

 ### Discarding Handshake Keys

-In this document, the TLS handshake is considered confirmed from an endpoint's perspective when both of the following two conditions are met: the handshake is complete from this endpoint’s perspective and the endpoint has received an ACK for a packet sent with 1-RTT keys.
-This second condition can be implemented by tracking the lowest packet number sent with 1-RTT keys, and the highest value of the Largest Acknowledged field in any received 1-RTT ACK
-frame: once the latter is higher than the former, the handshake is confirmed.

-An endpoint MUST NOT discard its handshake keys until the TLS handshake is confirmed from its perspective.
+An endpoint MUST NOT discard its handshake keys until the TLS handshake is confirmed ({{handshake-confirmed}}).
 An endpoint SHOULD discard its handshake keys as soon as it has confirmed the handshake.
 Endpoints SHOULD repeatedly send ACK-eliciting frames encrypted with 1-RTT keys as soon as they have installed those send keys and until they receive an acknowledgment for one of them.

 ### Discarding 0-RTT Keys

-Clients can discard 0-RTT keys as soon as they install 1-RTT keys, since they have no use after that moment.
+Clients SHOULD discard 0-RTT keys as soon as they install 1-RTT keys, since they have no use after that moment.

-Servers SHOULD discard 0-RTT keys as soon as they no longer expect to receive 0-RTT packets.
-This can been established by receiving a 1-RTT packet when all previous packet numbers have been received, or by receiving a 1-RTT packet and then waiting until three times the Probe Timeout (PTO, see {{QUIC-RECOVERY}}).
+Servers MUST discard 0-RTT keys as soon as they no longer expect to receive 0-RTT packets.
+This can been established by receiving a 1-RTT packet when all previous packet numbers have been received, or by receiving a 1-RTT packet and then waiting up to three times the Probe Timeout (PTO, see {{QUIC-RECOVERY}}).

 # Packet Protection {#packet-protection}